 Krishnamurti, Chandrasekhar (2009) The EVA approach to investing.
-In: Vishwanath, S. R. and Krishnamurti, Chandrasekhar, (eds.)
-Investment management: a modern guide to security analysis and stock selection.
+In: Investment management: a modern guide to security analysis and stock selection.
 Springer-Verlag, Berlin / Heidelberg, Germany, pp. 227-239.
 ISBN 978-3-540-88801-7

 Since the objective of a firm is to maximize shareholders' wealth, a performance measure should have high correlation with changes in shareholders' wealth.
 Managers are commonly appraised on measures like return on assets, earnings per share, and return on equity that does not capture value.
 Managers focus on cash flows while evaluating capital investments; but when it comes to performance measurement, accounting measures take over.
 If a company changes its accounting method from first-in-first-out (FIFO) to last-in-first-out (LIFO) during a period of high inflation, cash flow increases but earnings fall.
 Similarly, when a company acquires another company, there may be special write-offs like amortization of good will that are noncash in nature.
 The earnings per share falls but cash flow is unaltered.
 Moreover, these measures can be easily manipulated due to 'denominator management'.

 |Item Type:||Book Chapter (Commonwealth Reporting Category B)|

-|Additional Information:||Chapter 9.
+|Additional Information (displayed to public):||Chapter 9.
 Author's version not available.
 Print copy held in USQ Library at call no. 332.6 Inv.|

 |Uncontrolled Keywords:||investment; economic value added|

-|Fields of Research (FOR2008):||15 Commerce, Management, Tourism and Services > 1502 Banking, Finance and Investment > 150201 Finance|
+|Fields of Research (FoR):||15 Commerce, Management, Tourism and Services > 1502 Banking, Finance and Investment > 150201 Finance|